echo000/zombies_PHD/README.md

 # PhD flopper's ignore explosive and falling damage for Black Ops 3 Mod tools

+# Note
+Just to note, with the current state of the mod tools, adding the perk icon in is a little complex, so I've not put that in this

 # Credits
 Thank you based DTZxPorter for Wraith